-Euphorbia francoisii #14
+Euphorbia francoisii #14 SOLD OUT

 Description: Madagascar is home to some fascinating succulent Euphorbia.
 Euphorbia francoisii is undoubtably one of the most ornate of the Madagascar Euphorbs.
 Like Haworthia there is great diversity in leaf shape and leaf pigmentation.
 Over time they will form a small underground caudex that can be raised above the soil line.

 The cultivation of these plants is very different than the cultivation of Haworthia.
 E. francoisii are easy to grow but the do not tolerate cold.
 In their habitat on the south-east coast of Madagascar the average low during the coldest months is 62 F and the record low is 48 F. The average high during the hottest part of year is 86 F, but I find these plants don’t like excessive heat.
 For me these plants don’t do well outdoors and they don’t seem happy in the greenhouse either.
 I grow them in my home under LED and cool fluorescent lights and have some on our windowsills.
 The soil mix is similar to my haworthia mix (mostly pumice with some coir and a small amount of decomposed granite and slow-release fertilizer) but the proportion of coir I use is higher so the media retains moisture for longer than my haworthia mix.
 Water about once every 1 or 2 weeks, less often during the winter months.